 “This is important--you should do it even if you don’t want to.” --Rebecca Milligan

 Rebecca Milligan has invaluable advice for terminally ill parents.
-Still in elementary school when her mother Kristen died, Rebecca is now sixteen, and can honestly say that her mother’s presence has not only stayed with her, but continues to be a strong factor in decisions she makes today.
+Still in elementary school when her mother, Kristen, died, Rebecca is now seventeen, and can honestly say that her mother’s presence has not only stayed with her, but continues to be a strong factor in decisions she makes today.
 You may wonder, “how?”

 |IoH Co-Founder, Kristen, with her daughter Rebecca|

 Kristen left notes, gifts, and videos for her family, and Rebecca in particular has appreciated what this means, “It’s nice, especially for me, being the youngest, to be able to hear her voice.
 I feel like without those videos and recordings, I might not remember what her voice sounded like.”
 Not too long ago, Rebecca watched a video Kristen made for when her daughters reached an age at which they might want to date.
 “That was kind of cool--a lot of what she said was stuff my dad had already mentioned, and he had never watched the video.
 It was like they were backing each other up, and they didn't even know it.”